- Mandate of the PSC

 - Membership and election to the PSC

 The PSC is constituted to be the highest standing decision-making body on matters of peace and security in Africa.
 With respect to conflict prevention, management and resolution, the PSC has the power: (a) to anticipate and prevent disputes, (b) to undertake peace-making and peace-building initiatives to resolve conflicts and (c) to authorise the mounting and deployment of peace support missions.
 Since its establishment, the PSC has launched a number of mediation and peace-making efforts, both as a preventive measure and to end conflicts.
 These include the mediation efforts undertaken in Kenya, Sudan (Darfur), and Sudan and South Sudan.
-The PSC also deployed a number of peace support (military) operations, including to Burundi, Darfur, Somalia, Comoros and, most recently, in central Africa against the Lord Resistance Army (LRA).
+The PSC also deployed a number of peace support (military) operations, including to Darfur, Somalia, the Comoros and in central Africa against the Lord Resistance Army (LRA).
 Regarding ‘grave circumstances’ identified under Article 4 (h) of the Constitutive Act, the PSC is vested with the power: (a) to anticipate and prevent policies that may lead to genocide and crimes against humanity and(b) to recommend to the AU Assembly intervention in a member state in respect of grave circumstances.

-Reflecting the broader conception of security on which the AU peace and security framework is premised, apart from the above the PSC is conferred with a rich mandate on matters of governance, democracy and human rights.
+Reflecting the broader conception of security on which the AU peace and security framework is premised, apart from the above, the PSC is conferred with a rich mandate on matters of governance, democracy and human rights.
 With respect to governance and human rights issues, the PSC accordingly enjoys the power: (a) to institute sanctions whenever an unconstitutional change of government takes place in a member state and (b) to follow up on the progress towards the promotion of democratic practices, good governance, the rule of law, protection of human rights and fundamental freedoms, and respect for the sanctity of human life and international humanitarian law by member states.

-Other powers that are conferred on the PSC include those relating to its mandate to ‘promote and develop a strong partnership for peace and security between the AU and the United Nations and its agencies, as well as with other relevant international organizations’14 and to ‘develop policies and action required to ensure that any external initiative in the field of peace and security on the continent takes place within the framework of the Union’s objectives and priorities’.
+Other powers that are conferred on the PSC include those relating to its mandate to ‘promote and develop a strong partnership for peace and security between the AU and the United Nations (UN) and its agencies, as well as with other relevant international organizations’ and to ‘develop policies and action required to ensure that any external initiative in the field of peace and security on the continent takes place within the framework of the Union’s objectives and priorities’.